-The fair value of financial instruments traded in active markets is based on quoted market prices at the balance sheet date.
+The fair value of financial instruments traded in active markets is based on quoted market prices at the Balance Sheet date.
 The quoted market price used for financial assets held by the Company is the current bid price, the quoted market price for financial liabilities is the current offer price.

 The fair value of financial instruments not traded in an active market is determined using valuation techniques.
-Valuation techniques include netpresent-value techniques, discounted cash-flow methods, earning multiple valuation method and comparison to quoted market prices or dealer quotes for similar instruments.
-Inputs to the models are market observable.
+Valuation techniques include Net-Present-Value techniques, discounted cash-flow methods, earning multiple valuation method and comparison to quoted market prices or dealer quotes for similar instruments.